defenseunicorns/pepr/adr/0008-store-key-sanitization.md

 ## Decision

+Implementing base64 would be a heavy shift for an extremely important part of the system.
+Instead, we will sanitize the key by replacing `/` with a character that does not break the `patch` operation before placing the key.
+We will also increase the tests to find other edge cases before releasing the change.

 #### Sanitize using String Replacement
 * Sanitize the key by replacing `/` with a character that does not break the `patch` operation before placing the key.
 * Increasing the tests to find other edge cases before releasing the change.